EnquistLab/bsm/README.md

 <a name="automation"></a>
 ## Automation using cron

-The monitoring batch scripts should be set up to run as cron jobs.
-Instead of running as root or via your personal crontab, we recommend creating a user-specific cron file in directory `/etc/cron.d` and running the commands as a generic, low-level admin user with limited privileges.
+The batch scripts and individual service check scripts (e.g., ck\_tnrs.sh) can be set up to run as cron jobs.
+Instead of running as root or via your personal crontab, we recommend creating a user-specific cron file in directory `/etc/cron.d` and running the commands under a generic, low-level admin user with limited privileges.
 This makes the scripts easier to locate and avoids deletion by upgrades.

-A cron entry that runs up\_svc_batch every hour on the hour using the default admin notification would look something like this:
+A cron entry that runs up\_svc_batch every hour on the hour using the default admin notification looks something like this:

 ```
 0 * * * * bien /home/bien/admin/monitoring/up_svc_batch.sh -q -m